Baby milk powder could have been infected with salmonella for 13 years

 Story highlights

-- Dairy giant Lactalis says renovation work on its production facility is the cause of salmonella contamination
+- Dairy giant Lactalis says renovation work on its production facility 'freed' the bacteria

+- On January 12, the company recalled all baby milk powder and cereals

-(CNN)French dairy giant Lactalis said baby milk products produced at its Craon factory could have been contaminated with Salmonella for more than a decade.
+(CNN)French dairy giant Lactalis said baby milk products produced at its Craon factory could have been contaminated with salmonella for more than a decade.

 The company said in a statement Thursday that Salmonella Agona was found in one of the drying towers at the plant in north-western France.